When starting a landscaping company, there are many factors to consider, such as finances, hiring and job bidding.

 “So often, I think we as contractors screw ourselves in the foot in a way when we don’t put the right profit in,” says Wells.
 “After talking to a fellow contractor, he was telling me how he was charging and making profits, and I realized the way I was doing the whole process was just screwing myself in the foot.”

-Another common challenge that comes with transitioning from a one-person operation to a multi-person is establishing a work-life balance.
+Another common challenge that comes with transitioning from a one-person operation to a multi-person one is establishing a work-life balance.
 Wells adds that learning the industry and figuring out how to make sure his customers were happy were also two huge adjustments.

 Experts agree that customer satisfaction and having good customer service as soon as you start up is mandatory for success.
 Wells says even if you’re operating your company part-time at first, it should be treated seriously and like it’s your full-time job, as this will ensure it’s a priority and that it can grow.